nchandhi/ncwadeployment/README.md

 This release does not reflect the opinions, views, or values of Microsoft Corporation or any of its affiliates, subsidiaries, or partners.
 The system output is solely based on the system's own logic and algorithms, and does not represent any endorsement, recommendation, or advice from Microsoft or any other entity.
 Microsoft disclaims any liability or responsibility for any damages, losses, or harms arising from the use of this release or its output by any user or third party.

-This release does not provide any financial advice, and is not designed to replace the role of qualified wealth advisors in appropriately advising clients.
+This release does not provide any financial advice, and is not designed to replace the role of qualified client advisors in appropriately advising clients.
 Users should not use the system output for any financial decisions or transactions, and should consult with a professional financial advisor before taking any action based on the system output.
 Microsoft is not a financial institution or a fiduciary, and does not offer any financial products or services through this release or its output.

 This release is intended as a proof of concept only, and is not a finished or polished product.
 It is not intended for commercial use or distribution, and is subject to change or discontinuation without notice.
 Any planned deployment of this release or its output should include comprehensive testing and evaluation to ensure it is fit for purpose and meets the user's requirements and expectations.
 Microsoft does not guarantee the quality, performance, reliability, or availability of this release or its output, and does not provide any warranty or support for it.